ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-working.html.erb.md

 Due to the migration to Microsoft 365 - we are experimenting using the tooling by running our Daily Stand-Ups with Microsoft Teams.

+### **🧪 Use Microsoft Teams for all Ceremonies**

+Due to the migration to Microsoft 365 - we are experimenting using the tooling by running our all our regular ceremonies with Microsoft Teams.
+These ceremonies include:

+- Sprint Planning
+- Milestone Planning
+- Retrospective
+- Ways of Engineering
+- Demos

 ---

 ## Adding/Adjusting Ways of Working